 "But I'm not thirsty anymore."

-My eyes flew opened at this, shocked as I stared at him for a few long seconds, waiting for the punch line.
+My eyes flew open.
+Shocked, I stared at him for several long seconds, waiting for the punch line.
 It didn't come.

-His previously intimidating expression was alit with amusement now.
+His previously intimidating expression shone with amusement now.
 "You're human.
 You don't need me to die."

 I covered my face, so frustrated that I couldn't even scream.
-My hands were wet, and it was a while before I realized I was crying.
+My hands were wet, and it was a while before I realised I was crying.

 Cold fingers pried at my hands, and to my immense shock, I felt him pull me into his arms.

 "What the fuck?"
-I managed again between my sobs, but more out of confusion than anything.
+I was more astonished than anything.